frictionlessdata/datapackage-pipelines-github/README.md

 # datapackage-pipelines-github

 Extension for `datapackage-pipelines` for pulling stuff from GitHub.
+- **Pipelines and Processor Code** from a specific branch will be pulled
 - **Issues** will be presented, using their title and description, as 'unable to start' pipelines.
 - **Pull Requests** will be shown and executed, based on a predefined policies defining:
   - Should pipeline specs be pulled from PRs